You finish a hard run and the chills hit, sometimes hard enough to make you shiver through dry clothes in warm weather.

 Intensity drives catecholamine release, which drives sympathetic activation, which triggers the piloerection reflex.

-Does Workout Intensity Affect How Bad Chills Get?
+Does Workout Intensity or Duration Make Chills Worse?

 Higher-intensity workouts produce more metabolic heat and more catecholamine release, both of which intensify the post-exercise response.

-An easy 30-minute run generates less core heat than a hard 30-minute run at the same duration.
+An easy 30-minute run generates less core heat than a hard 30-minute tempo at the same duration.

-When you stop, the core-skin gap is smaller and chills are milder.
+When you stop, the core-skin gap is smaller after easy efforts, and chills are milder.

 Marathon runners typically experience more severe post-run chills than 5K racers.

-Extended duration accumulates enormous metabolic heat over 2 to 3 hours, creating a larger core-skin gap by the time you cross the finish line.
+Extended effort accumulates enormous metabolic heat over 2 to 3 hours, creating a larger core-skin gap by the time you cross the finish line.

 Over that time, your body redirects a significant volume of blood to your skin for heat dissipation.

-The core-skin gradient is much larger by the finish line of a marathon than after a 5K.
+The core-skin gradient is much larger at the marathon finish than after a 5K.

 The shutdown of heat production is equally abrupt regardless of duration, but the gap your body must bridge is far greater.

-The trigger is metabolic heat and sympathetic activation, both of which happen across exercise modalities.
+Chills are common after hard cycling intervals and intense strength sessions for the same reason: the trigger is metabolic heat and sympathetic activation, both of which occur across exercise types.

 Post-exercise chills are normal and typically resolve within 20 to 40 minutes as your core temperature stabilizes at its resting set point.